Feds propose 'student loan safety net' alongside forgiveness

-WASHINGTON (AP) — The White House is moving forward with a proposal that would lower student debt payments for millions of Americans now and in the future, offering a new route to repay federal loans under far more generous terms.
+WASHINGTON — The White House will move forward with a proposal that would lower student debt payments for millions of Americans now and in the future, offering a new route to repay federal loans under far more generous terms.

-President Joe Biden announced the repayment plan in August, but it was overshadowed by his sweeping plan to slash or eliminate student debt for 40 million Americans.
-Despite the low profile of the payment plan, however, some education experts see it as a more powerful tool to make college affordable, especially for those with lower incomes.
+President Joe Biden announced the repayment plan in August, but it was overshadowed by his plan to slash or eliminate student debt for 40 million Americans.
+Some education experts see it as a more powerful tool to make college affordable, especially for those with lower incomes.

 Education Department officials on Tuesday called the new plan a "student loan safety net" that will prevent borrowers from getting overloaded with debt.